What is an initial public offering (IPO)?

 Public companies are subjected to the rules and regulations of a governing body.
 One of the rules is that it is required to publicly disclose financials, such as accounting information, tax and profits.
 IPOs also carry significant costs and could require the company to raise additional funding if its shares perform poorly.

-How to trade CFDs after an IPO
+How to trade or invest in an IPO

 How have IPOs performed over time?